kyuhwan94/opticDNN/README.md

 # atomDNN
-This registry contains a python script for training a deep neural network used for reconstructing atomic absorption signals.
+This registry contains a python script for training a deep neural network, which can be used to reconstruct atomic absorption signals.

 This repository is maintained by [Quantum Gas Laboratory](https://qgl.snu.ac.kr/).

 ## Items
-1. ./configs: Contains an example configuration that can used for training.
+1. configs: Contains an example configuration that can be used for training.

    * The example configuration is set in pretraining mode.

-2. ./src: Contains source code for training
+2. src: Contains source code for training

 ## Pipeline
 5. ./src/run.sh: Shell script used to execute train.py